 Additional summer research opportunities off-campus are available through the National Science Foundation Research Experiences for Undergraduates (REU) program; their site includes a searchable listing of REU programs in astronomy and astrophysics.

-Exploring Exoplanets (K. McLeod)
+Exoplanet Hunters (K. McLeod)

 Formation and modification of impact craters (W. Watters)